 This keto pumpkin spice latte is a frothy, creamy, low-carb latte recipe.
-The best keto morning bulletproof latte recipe to celebrate the fall season with only 4g of net carbs!
+The best keto morning bulletproof latte recipe to celebrate the fall season with only 4 grams of net carbs!

-It is a coffee drink popular in fall, combining strong espresso, pumpkin pie spices, and steamed milk.
+It is a coffee drink popular in the fall, combining strong espresso, pumpkin pie spices, and steamed milk.

 In fact, most lattes are made of regular milk.
-Therefore they are high in carbs and sugar and sometimes if you order a keto pumpkin spice latte from Starbucks, it will contain sugar-loaded vanilla syrup too.
+Therefore they are high in carbs and sugar, and sometimes, if you order a keto pumpkin spice latte from Starbucks, it will contain sugar-loaded vanilla syrup.

 So while I think it is better to make your own keto latte recipe at home, let me share my tips to order a keto-friendly latte from Starbucks or any local coffee store.